SilverbackOssi/XenX/README.md

 3. Complete the Google authentication flow
 4. You'll be redirected back to the application and automatically logged in

+#### Important: Google OAuth Configuration
+For Google OAuth to work properly in your local development environment, follow the detailed setup instructions in [GOOGLE_OAUTH_SETUP.md](GOOGLE_OAUTH_SETUP.md).

 ## Enterprise Branding API Endpoints

 ### Logo Management